 A trader opens a long position on the BTC/USD pair with an average price of $3900.

 The trader places a limit-sell order with reduce-only with a limit-price of $4000.

 The trader sets a stop-loss with reduce-only that triggers a market-sell at $3800.

 No matter what the market does the trader knows his position will be closed at either $3800 or $4000 and there is no chance of opening a new position.

-If the market would push the price of BTC to $4000 the limit-sell of the trader would close the position in profit.
-If $4000 gets ultimately rejected and the markets dumps the price to $3750 the stop would trigger but not execute any order as there is no position to reduce.
+If the market would push the price of BTC to $4000, the limit-sell of the trader would close the position in profit.
+If $4000 gets ultimately rejected and the markets dump the price to $3750 the stop would trigger, but not execute any order as there is no position to reduce.